 1. open PowerShell or Command Prompt with privileges Administrator and execute the command:

 Where “F:” is the letter (Drive Letter) the flash drive connected to the PC.
 Careful!
 The command will delete all data on the storage drive!

 After executing the command line, wait until the formatting process is complete.

 It may take longer if the size of the external storage media is larger than 32 GB.
 We had to wait until it ended up with a 256 GB USB Drive.

 For larger volumes, the error message may appear after a while: “The volume is too big for FAT32".
-In this case, it is recommended to reformat the drive in NTFS system, then open it Command Prompt or PowerShell with Administrator privileges and make a conversion from NTFS to FAT32, executing the command:
+In this case it is recommended to reformat the unit in NTFS system, then to open Command Prompt or PowerShell with Administrator privileges and make a conversion from NTFS to FAT32, executing the command:

 convert F: /FS:FAT32